Maryland firm settles U.S. charges over bribes to Russian official

 To win contracts to ship the Russian uranium, from 2004 to 2014, TLI executives bribed Vadim Mikerin, a former director of Russia’s state-owned nuclear enterprise Rosatom.

+The TLI executives bribed Mikerin with money he referred to as “cake,” through a series of sham consulting contracts.
+In 2010, a co-conspirator said to Mikerin in an email: “I met with TLI principals last week and confirmed the cake process on a quarterly basis — all is well,” according to court records.

-In 2015, a Maryland judge sentenced Mikerin to four years for laundering money connected to the bribes.
+In 2015, a Maryland judge sentenced Mikerin to four years in prison for laundering money connected to the bribes.
+He is serving his sentence in North Carolina.

 In January, U.S. prosecutors unsealed bribery charges against the former co-president of TLI, Mark Lambert, who denies the charges [L1N1P7287].
 His former co-president, Daren Condrey, pleaded guilty to bribery and wire fraud charges in 2015 and is awaiting sentencing.